-The audit team did further research and found LASD, CDM, 5-01/005.00, Prioritization List for Sign Language Interpreter Requests, which states LASD shall ensure effective communication for inmates who are deaf or hard of hearing in a custody facility or reception center.
+The audit team performed further research and found LASD, CDM, 5-01/005.00, Prioritization List for Sign Language Interpreter Requests, which states LASD shall ensure effective communication for inmates who are deaf or hard of hearing in a custody facility or reception center.
 This policy states this is achieved through the licensed and contracted interpreter system which provides qualified sign language interpreters and/or captioning by means of video teleconferencing.
 The policy does not provide guidance to staff on how such assistance can be obtained for detainees.

 The audit team spoke with LASD's Americans with Disabilities Act (ADA) Unit staff regarding resources available for staff at patrol stations.
 ADA Unit staff indicated patrol station staff can utilize the language line for audible interpretation services.
-They also indicted LASD has an encumbrance with Life Signs Incorporated for certified sign language interpretation services.
+They also indicted LASD has an agreement with Life Signs Incorporated for certified sign language interpretation services.
 Upon request, Life Signs can dispatch a qualified interpreter to a facility 24 hours a day, 7 days a week.
-Interviewed random staff did not know how to request a sign language interpreter.